HegdeDhanush/bookings-app/DEPLOYMENT-SIMPLE.md

 ### Build Fails
 - Check that all Go dependencies are in `go.mod`
-- Ensure the build command is correct: `cd bookings && go build -o main ./cmd/web`
+- Ensure the build command is correct: `go build -o main ./bookings/cmd/web`

 ### Database Connection Fails
 - Verify database is linked to web service